-- 1. A valid Cuban passport; - 2.
-A Cuban Civil Registry document issued in Havana; or - 3.
-A Cuban consular certificate of citizenship documenting your birth to at least one Cuban parent within the consular district served by the consulate.
+- 1. A valid Cuban passport; or - 2.
+A Cuban Civil Registry document issued in Havana.

 Evidence of Physical Presence and Inspection and Admission or Inspection and Parole

 CAA adjustment is available only to applicants who have been inspected and admitted or inspected and paroled into the United States.
 If you are present in the United States without inspection, you are not eligible for CAA adjustment unless you first present yourself to USCIS and USCIS paroles you under INA section 212(d)(5)(A), pending a final determination of your admissibility.